proinsias/proinsias.github.io/_posts/2017/2017-06-23-Matplotlib-Add-title-to-collection-of-plots.md

 ---
 layout: single
-title: "Matplotlib: Add title to collection of plots"
+title: 'Matplotlib: Add title to collection of plots'
 date: 2017-06-23 16:07
-last_modified_at: 2017-06-23 16:07
+last_modified_at: 2023-04-26 13:22:37
+categories:
-categories: til
+    - til
 tags:
     - matplotlib
     - plot
     - til
     - visualization
 ---

 Use `matplotlib.pyplot.suptitle()` to add a centered title to the figure: